robhafernik/Dakota/README.md

 - Inside conditions should include temperature, humidity and CO2 count
 - One extra line in the display should present different facts at different times, such as wind speed and direction, weather alerts, connectivity issues and so on.
-- All data lines should be color coded such as general status (good, medium, bad) can be read at a distance.
+- All data lines should be color coded such that general status (good, medium, bad) can be read at a distance.

 These requirements led to the display you see in the project photos.